roman-sundurov/TheWallet/README.md

 The project was created in 2021, the refactoring was in 2023.

-I will be very grateful if you tell me about errors in the project, or suggest improvements.
+I will be very grateful if you suggest me improvements, or tell about bugs in the project.

 ## Stack:
 - Language - Swift